pbastowski/angular2-now/README.md

 }
 ```

 The resolved values are made available for injection into a component's constructor, as shown above.
-The injected parameter `defect` is the name of the service created for you that holds the resolved return values.
+The injected parameter `defect` is the name of a service created for you that holds the resolved return values.
 The name of this service is always the camelCased version of your component's selector.
 So, if the selector == 'my-app', then the name of the injectable service will be 'myApp'.

 #### States without a component